Purdue-CS193/homework-0-chasekoester/index.md

 ```
 #Chase Koester's First CS193 Homework

--Led by students
+- Led by students

--Gives us good skills that will apply in our future careers
+- Gives us good skills that will apply in our future careers

--One class a week
+- One class a week

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).